 Furthermore, I am interested in the use of modern field techniques along with classical geological field techniques, with GIS and 3D modelling of the data recovered.

-I am currently working at the National Natural Sciences Museum – CSIC, analysing the fossil remains of two Batallones Butte Miocene sites (Batallones-3 and Batallones-10, Madrid, Spain), combining geology and taphonomy for my PhD under supervision of Dr. Jorge Morales and Dr. M. Soledad Domingo.
+Previously, I worked at the National Natural Sciences Museum – CSIC, analysing the fossil remains of two Batallones Butte Miocene sites (Batallones-3 and Batallones-10, Madrid, Spain), combining geology and taphonomy for my PhD under supervision of Dr. Jorge Morales and Dr. M. Soledad Domingo.

 David M. Martín-Perea; José-Manuel Maíllo-Fernández; Alicia Medialdea; Juan Marín; Irene Solano-Megías; Agness Gidna; Audax Mabulla.
 Revisiting an old profile: an updated geoarchaeological study at Nasera Rockshelter (Tanzania).
 Journal of Quaternary Science, 35 – 7, pp. 1-9.
 2020